afaridanquah/digitaltermination.github.io/docs/index.md

 * Receive SMS for free using SMS-enabled local numbers in countries around the world.
 * Only pay for what you use, nothing more.

 # Requirements
-* PHP 5.5.0
-* To use the PHP stream handler, allow_url_fopen must be enabled in your system's php.ini.
 * To use the cURL handler, you must have a recent version of cURL >= 7.19.4 compiled with OpenSSL and zlib.

 # Client Libraries